-The Bending Buckling module (BUCK) determines the hydrostatic collapse pressure for a pipe having a defined eccentricity using Timoshenko’s elastic stability formula.
+The Bending Buckling (BUCK) module determines the hydrostatic collapse pressure for a pipe having a defined eccentricity using Timoshenko’s elastic stability formula.
 The module also calculates the critical buckling curvature and moment taking full account of the elastic-plastic behaviour of the pipe material (the material model is defined using a bi-linear description of the elastic and plastic regions).

 To operate this module, the user inputs the pipe dimensions and material properties and the water depth/density.
 BUCK then calculates the following:

-- the critical collapse pressure;
+- The critical collapse pressure;

-- the critical buckling curvature and associate bending moment;
+- The critical buckling curvature and associate bending moment;

-- the hydrostatic pressure acting on the pipeline
+- The hydrostatic pressure acting on the pipeline.